andy-byers/CalicoDB/README.md

 ## Dependencies
 The library itself has no dependencies.
 The unit tests depend on `@google/googletest`, and the benchmarks depend on `@google/benchmark`.
-Both are downloaded using during the build.
+Both are downloaded during the build.

 ## Performance
-Performance benchmarks can be found [here](test/benchmarks).
+Performance benchmarks can be found [here](benchmarks).

 ## TODO
 1. Get everything code reviewed!